-Get noticed–then PUBLISHED–via critiques and activities aimed at adding the final flourish to your manuscript during Filling the Writer’s Toolbox: Tools for First Lines, Voice, Character, World Building, and Revision, May 19-24, 2019.
+Get noticed–then PUBLISHED–via critiques and activities aimed at adding the final flourish to your manuscript during Filling the Writer’s Toolbox: Tools for First Lines, Voice, Character, World Building, and Revision.

 Come prepared to engage in small group sessions and receive one-to-one feedback to steer you through the last phase of revisions.
 Author, illustrator and workshop presenter Pat Cummings affirms that for her own artistic process “reading other writers, studying the structure of their stories, the pacing and the voice has been exceptionally instructive.
 But actually talking to other writers is even better.
 Those conversations always seem to help scenes get unstuck, characters take shape and plots get resolved.”

 And if you are in need of another excuse to participate in this unique intensive experience, the Highlights campus nestled in rolling hills at the peak of spring is reason enough.
 “Being in nature–walking on a beach by the sea, meandering through woods, skiing in a snow-blanketed landscape–is where my head clears, allowing problems to be solved, ideas to gel and inspiration to find me,” Dryden shares.
 Indeed, the picturesque setting has a tendency to spark calm, creativity and connection among guests.